-by Marcia Hinds – Megan and Ryan’s Mom
+by Marcia Hinds

-The only year Ryan didn’t make significant progress was when the IEP team switched the second grade teacher choice at the last minute.
+The only year Ryan didn’t make significant progress was when the IEP team switched the second grade teacher at the last minute.
 When his first grade teacher decided to move up to second grade for the next school year, I assumed Ryan would continue with Ms. Olsen and his aide for another amazing year.
 I was thrilled I wouldn’t have to explain to a new teacher, the puzzling way my son worked.

 That’s what I thought, but that’s not what happened.
 Without informing me, Ryan was reassigned to Ms. Johnson’s class for his second grade placement.
 Ms. Olsen and his aide Amy didn’t want to continue as Ryan’s dynamic duo for another year.
 I don’t think Ryan was the reason this happened.
 They loved him and even liked his quirky ways of doing things.

 What I suspect happened was they didn’t want to deal with Ryan’s mother for another year.
-My intense focus to help Ryan sometimes made me less than sensitive to the needs the teachers had that were not centered on my son.
+My intense focus to help Ryan sometimes made me less than sensitive to the needs of the teachers that were not centered on my son.
 My world revolved around recovering my son, and I assumed they shared my passion.
 They did, only not as much.

 Ms. Johnson, his newly assigned second grade teacher, had a special needs kid of her own.
 She had been a special education teacher, but wanted a change and was moving to a regular classroom.
 Her credentials were impeccable.
 But, she knew way too much about autism and what my kid shouldn’t be able to do.
 As a result, she never set the bar high enough for Ryan.
-She was much too nice to my son and let him get away with things because of his “disability.”
+She was much too nice to my son and let him get away with to many things because of his “disability.”

 Ryan was in a mainstream classroom with an aide throughout his entire elementary school years.
 In the early grades he wasn’t really ready for that.
 It was not until fifth grade that he could actually handle most things in the classroom on his own.
-We often
+We oftenmade life hard on him by putting him in difficult situations with hopes of him rising to the occasion.
+And most times he did.

 Every year, Ryan’s aide was introduced as the aide for the class and she helped all the kids.
 Part of the reason for doing this was so my son wouldn’t become too dependent.
 I didn’t want the aide sitting next to him, holding his hand, and doing everything for him.

-A teacher having high expectations and not knowing much about autism was essential for Ryan’s success.
+A teacher having high expectations and not knowing much about autism seemed essential to Ryan’s success.
 Those teachers never limited Ryan.
 In first and second grade, his teachers also needed to speak slowly and clearly, because of his limited language.
 And for all grades, the teacher had to be positive, yet strict enough to set clear limits.
 Ryan had to be treated the same as the “typical” kids and with the same consequences when he did something wrong.
 That wasn’t always an easy combination to find.

 Before every IEP, I sent everyone who attended an email about what I hoped we could put into place for the next year.
 I never asked for more than we needed, and only asked for the things we couldn’t do ourselves.
 Sometimes I sent the case manager a separate email with written IEP goals.
 Doing that, saved her time.
 That was hard to do for one kid, I can’t imagine doing it for all that were assigned to her.